 My business is rebuilding your original motor, when possible.
-I am able to rebuilt all Kit-Cat International Register motors.
-All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
+I am able to rebuilt all Kit-Cat International Register motors and the Intermatic WG-500 motor.
+As far as I'm aware these were the only two motors they used.
+The above Intermatic image (lower image) is smaller in actuality than the actual motor as compared to the upper picture.
+All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and have a 2-year warranty, which brings your total cost to $165.00.
 I must have the old motor.
 If your motor's internal coil is dead, then I can't help you because I have none in inventory.
 Please test the motor for conductivity, using a Ohm meter before you send it.
 That is explained below and once received, if the motor runs too hot, in my opinion, then I can't help and will return you motor as is and at no cost to you if the coil is good, otherwise I'll ask for my $15.00 shipping fee or just keep your motor.
 A dead coil will be interpreted as you did not test it before sending and that's why the charge.
-The model # on the International Register motor should be WB-2080.
+The model # on the International Register motor should be WB-2080 and the Intermatic WG-500 motor.
 There may have been others used but that is the only one I know about at this time.
 If it's running so hot that placing your finger on the motor for 10 seconds would burn your finger then there is nothing I can do to help because I have zero in inventory.
-If you want to send in the clock for motor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
-The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement ($250.00 total).
-My turnaround is 4 to 6 weeks for motor/rotor service and 3 to 4 months if the clock is sent with the motor/rotor.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
+I can ship at that price for clocks up to 22" long ($250.00 total).
+Overhaul Kit-Cat clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $50.00 Total $250.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
+Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $550.00, then the movement would have the same 2-year warranty as the motor.
+My turnaround is 4 to 6 weeks for motor/rotor service, 8 to 12 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
-Expedited service adds $100.00 and if you choose expedite and I cannot return a working motor then the $100.00 is still due and all work is done in Clinic.
-If after the normal waiting period the motor still is not satisfactory then it is returned at no charge.
-I'll not ship the rotor/motor until I received payment.
+I'll not ship the motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !
+I must have the old motor.
+If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
+Using one from inventory adds $75.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+Please be aware that my inventory now consists of used motors and these motors must be heat tested and then rebuild before being shipped.
+This also means that there is the potential that nothing passes and then I'll not be able to help you.
+If that happens, then I return your old motor at no charge.
+So please test the motor's coil for continuity and the motor itself for excess heat, which is explained below.

 For return shipping I use USPS for all shipping.
 If you want to use another carrier then you will have to arrange everything for shipping, meaning I hand the box to the driver, get a receipt and nothing else.